JonathanSchaber/Masterarbeit/README.md

 # Training a model

-First, adjust the paths in `config.json` to conform to the structure on your machine.
+First, adjust the paths in `config.json` to conform to the structure on your machine and/on the remote machine you intend to train on.
 The paths for the dataset point to the directory, where the `Gli_BERT*.tsv` files lie.

     $ python gli_bert.py \
         -l <local/remote> \